sj26/mailcatcher/README.md

 * Rewrites HTML enabling display of embedded, inline images/etc. (currently very basic)
 * Lists attachments and allows separate downloading of parts.
 * Written super-simply in EventMachine, easy to dig in and change.
+* Command line options to override the default SMTP/HTTP IP and port settings.

 ## Caveats